dockur/dnsmasq/readme.md

 You can set the `DNS1` and `DNS2` environment variables to change which upstream DNS servers to use.
 In the examples above they are set to the public [Cloudflare](https://www.cloudflare.com/learning/dns/what-is-1.1.1.1/) servers.

-You can add to or extend the [default configuration](https://github.com/dockur/dnsmasq/blob/master/dnsmasq.conf) with a volume that bind mounts a directory containing `*.conf` configuration files:
+You can extend the default configuration with a volume that mounts a directory containing `*.conf` configuration files:

 ```yaml